mortentor/firefox_twit_block/README.md

-# Firefox Twitter Ad Blocker
+# Twitter Ad Blocker for Firefox
 Remove ads from twitter

 I'm not sticking this on the Firefox Extensions page as the Twitter HTML layout is bound to